CleanroomMC/HadEnoughItems/README.md

 # HadEnoughItems (HEI)
 [HadEnoughItems](https://discord.gg/f2K4aSpG4F) is an Item and Recipe viewing mod for Minecraft with a focus on stability, performance, and ease of use.

-This means:
+This means (same as JEI of course):
- * just items and recipes
+ * Just items and recipes
- * clean API for developers
+ * Clean API for developers
- * not a coremod – no dependencies other than Forge.
+ * Not a coremod – no dependencies other than Forge.

+ New features in HEI:
+ * Memory optimizations
+ * Load time optimizations
+ * Render optimizations
+ * Able to change default fluid containers for when you pickup fluids from the ingredient menu
+ * Able to fill fluid containers by clicking on fluids in the ingredient menu
+ * Able to order bookmarks differently
+ * Consider diacritics when searching
+ * Removable "Recipe By" tooltip in recipe menu